pingcap/docs/troubleshoot-write-conflicts.md

 2. TiDB sends `prewrite` requests to the TiKV regions which contain the all keys of the transaction.
 3. After all `prewrite` requests return successful result, go to the next step.
 4. TiDB gets the `commit_ts` from PD.
-5. TiDB sends `commit` request to the TiKV region which contain the primary key of the transaction.
-When TiKV executes `commit` request, TiKV checks the validity of the data and clear the lock that left in `prewrite` request.
+5. TiDB sends the `commit` request to the TiKV Region that contains the primary key of the transaction.
+After TiKV receives the `commit` request, it checks the validity of the data and clears the locks left in the `prewrite` stage.
 6. After the `commit` request returns successfully, TiDB return success to the client.

 The write conflict occurs in the `prewrite` stage.
 When the transaction found a new version of the key (data.commit_ts > txn.start_ts), that's write conflict.